Stiffel Table Lamps: An American Tradition

 Today the tradition carries on, although not in Chicago, but in New Jersey.
 In a 40,000 square foot facility, each Stiffel Lamp is still made in the tradition of its founder.
 You can find a full article by a lighting magazine about Cutting Edge Bringing Back the Stiffel Lamps Brand Here.

-A quote taken directly from Stiffel Lamps websites on how the new will merge with the old:
+A quote is taken directly from Stiffel Lamps websites on how the new will merge with the old:

 "The new Stiffel line will be targeted toward lighting showrooms and high-end shops as opposed to the mass merchants that had ended up distributing the brand through its last days at retail.
 “The lamps will have solid brass sockets and feature high-quality plating,” Filler explains.
 The initial product launch will be inspired by Stiffel designs of the past.
 “Wherever we can re-introduce original designs, we will,” Filler notes, adding, “We’re also going to roll with the times and offer some more contemporary styles.”